8Development/8Mod/README.md

 I have no idea at all.
 One thing I know for certain, it will not be a PvP focused client.

 ## FAQ
-- *Can I help develop the client?*
-**Of course!
-I need all the help I can get.
-DM me on Discord at beet#5542 if you would like to help out.
-(If you're looking for payment, sorry!
-I can't pay devs, it's a volunteer job!)**
 - *When will it be completed?*
 **Probably sometime next year**
 - *Can I Beta Test the client?*